Two research preprints

 The paper tested on 2 devices

 An Apple M2 Pro laptop and a Tesla T4 server.
-Both are fast desktop/server GPUs with efficient command dispatching.
-The paper measured 159–720× speedup on those machines.
+Both are fast desktop/server GPUs with efficient command dispatching, so they are the hardest case for this technique — the exact speedups are in the preprint, which restates them whenever a re-measurement moves them.

 Phones, tablets, Chromebooks, gaming rigs, office laptops — across 7 GPU vendors and 4 operating systems.
 Devices with GPUs that were never designed for compute workloads.
 These GPUs have much worse dispatch overhead than the ones in the paper.